PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 }
 ```

-There, now our super secure, un-guessable admin/admin login is protected.
+Of course having a password of admin:admin is not the most secure method either.
+We won't dive into changing this just yet.

-## Add A Node
+## Getting The Root Node
-Generally the first thing one does after a login to a repository is get a node.
+After a login to a repository, a coder may have a specific place in the hierarchy they would like to start from.
+They need to get a reference to a node to get started.
 There are a few ways to accommodate that.
-But for starters lets get into the habit of getting the root node.
-When we first login, it's the only node that guaranteed to be there anyways.
+One of which is to get the root node, that is the first and most top level node in the tree.
+When we first login, it's the only node that guaranteed to be there anyway.
 Remember to put this in your try section:

 ``` java Getting The Root Node
 Node root = session.getRootNode();
 ```

-There.
-Simple enough.
-Now lets add two nodes and a property and save it:
+This convenient method always allows us to get the root rather quickly.
+Now let's add some nodes to the root node.

+## Adding Some Nodes
+Adding nodes, once you have a reference to a node your would like to add them to, is pretty simple.
+Let's add two nodes to our root node.

 ``` java Adding Two New Nodes
 Node hello = root.addNode("nodeA");